-Poll: Nearly 4-In-5 Voters Concerned Incivility Will Lead To Violence
+Poll: Nearly 4 In 5 Voters Concerned Incivility Will Lead To Violence

 Don't see the graphic above?
 Click here.

-When it comes to the improvised explosive devices mailed to prominent Democrats and critics of the president, the results are similar — 37 percent of Americans blame the way Trump conducts himself, 21 percent say it's the way the media reports the news, 12 percent say it's bickering between Democrats and Republicans and about a quarter say it's none of these factors.
+When it comes to the improvised explosive devices mailed to prominent Democrats and critics of the president, the results are similar — 37 percent of Americans blame the way Trump conducts himself, 21 percent say it's the way the media report the news, 12 percent say it's bickering between Democrats and Republicans, and about a quarter say it's none of these factors.

 Loading...